-- Web browser: Most recent Google Chrome, recent Mozilla Firefox (or minimum version 25), recent Safari (or minimum version 6), Internet Explorer 9 (IE 10 required for drag and drop of files from outside the browser into Moodle) .
+- Web browser: Most recent Google Chrome, recent Mozilla Firefox (or minimum version 25), recent Safari (or minimum version 6), Internet Explorer 11 or later , Edge

 Disclaimer: Not all Browsers may support all functionalities in Moodle, E.g. Chrome may not support keyboard shortcuts while submitting assignments.